[Looking for Charlie's main web site?]

 Great news for FusionReactor users: FR9 has been released.
 Those using it may have noticed they are getting a notification in the FR UI about the update.

-Instead in this part-1 post I just want to point out what's new (improved or fixed), and indicate what aspects apply to users only of the FR Cloud feature, and what aspects apply to users of the on-prem version as well.
+On this post I want to point out what's new (improved or fixed), and indicate what aspects apply to users only of the FR Cloud feature, and what aspects apply to users of the on-prem version as well.
 (I will also briefly explain the difference between those, for folks not aware.)

-I'll also point to info on how to update FR (if you may not do it often), and finally discuss what resources do exist about FR 9, which again I will elaborate on in part 2.
+I'll also point to info on how to update FR (if you may not do it often), and finally discuss what resources do exist about FR 9.

 [....Continue Reading....]